michamos/RPP-online-hep-info/content.md

 The data from HEPData can also be accessed through INSPIRE.
 A new enhanced service was recently developed in collaboration with CERN. <https://hepdata.net>

 * **CERN Open Data:**
-    The CERN Open Data portal provides data from real collision events, as well as simulated and simplified datasets, produced by the experiments at the LHC; virtual machines to reproduce the analysis environment and software to process them.
+    The CERN Open Data portal provides data from real collision events, as well as simulated and simplified datasets, produced by the experiments at the LHC, virtual machines to reproduce the analysis environment, and software to process the data.
 It serves over 2 PB of data in total and encourages their use for both educational and research purposes. <http://opendata.cern.ch>

 * **HepSim:**
     A repository with Monte Carlo simulations for particle-collision experiments.
 It contains predictions from parton shower models and includes Monte Carlo events after fast and full detector simulations and event reconstruction. <http://atlaswww.hep.anl.gov/hepsim/>